 I’m a huge fan of vintage hardware, there is nothing else like it.
 Hardware is like old costume jewelry made just for your piece.
 It has character and style that can never be duplicated by a modern pull.
 I always strive for complete vintage hardware, but on occasion its just not there and the piece is worthwhile enough, either because of price or style, to find a replacement.

 Just my luck, this one had both missing hardware and some much needed repairs, plus contact paper!
 Ugh!! 😣😣😣

 My thoughts on lining drawers: If they are clean and in good condition…leave them alone!
 Once a drawer is lined, it will likely always need to be lined.
 I only line drawers that need it to hide discoloration or damage.

-Dixie Belle offers two shades of red that could have worked for this, barn red is a bit more true red and rustic red is a shade darker.
+Dixie Belle offers two shades of red that could have worked for this, Barn Red is a bit more true red and Rustic Red is a shade darker.
 I chose the rustic red.
-My local retailer only had the rustic in an 8 oz container, I was a bit nervous about coverage.
+My local retailer only had the Rustic Red in an 8 oz container, I was a bit nervous about coverage.
 I got two coats of beautiful coverage from an 8 oz container, with paint to spare!
 If you’ve ever painted a wall in your house red, you know that it can take several coats to get even coverage.
-I’ve found with Dixie belle, even the scariest colors for coverage (white, yellow, red) have no issues whatsoever!
+I’ve found with Dixie Belle, even the scariest colors for coverage (white, yellow, red) have no issues whatsoever!

 After two coats of Rustic Red, I added distressing around the edges just using my power sander, can’t go rustic without distressing!
 The top got several thin coats of Gator Hide top coat applied with a Sponge and the body got Clear Wax.
 I accented the details with Brown and Black Waxes but chose Black Glaze to get into the fine carvings on the center drawers.